The Murdaugh case was complicated - but this is deeper than anyone expected | Voices

 We knew the Alex Murdaugh case was complicated - but this is deeper than anyone could have expected

-The power and prominence the Murdaugh name wields has been impossible to escape inside the Colleton County Courthouse where Alex Murdaugh is on trial for the murders of his wife Maggie and son Paul
+The power and prominence the Murdaugh name wields was impossible to escape inside the Colleton County Courthouse where Alex Murdaugh stood trial for the murders of his wife Maggie and son Paul

 When Paul and Maggie Murdaugh were gunned down at their family’s hunting estate in the summer of 2021, few people outside of their South Carolina community had heard their names before.
 Nationally, it was a shocking double murder of a mother and adult son who hailed from a wealthy family.
 But beyond that, the Murdaugh name held no significance.